Vayishlach: He Kissed Him

 And he [the “man”] said: “It will no longer be said [that] Ya-akov is your name, but instead Yisrael, because sarita with gods and with men and you have hung on.”
 (Genesis 32:29)

 Yisrael (יִשְׂרָאֵל) = “Israel” in English.
-(Possibly yisar, יִשַׂר = he will strive with (a form of the verb sarah, שׂרָה = strive; prevail) + Eil, אֵל = God, a god.
-On the other hand, a subject usually follows a verb in Biblical Hebrew, so Yisrael could mean “Godwill strive” or “God will prevail”.)
+(Possibly yisar, יִשַׂר = he strives with, contends with (a form of the verb sarah, שׂרָה = strive; contend) + Eil, אֵל = God, a god; therefore: he strives with God.
+On the other hand, a subject usually follows a verb in Biblical Hebrew, so Yisrael could mean “God strives” or “God contends”.)

 The wrestler knows that Jacob has already striven with humans; he was born hanging onto his brother’s heel, and he maneuvered against Esau in Canaan, and Lavan in Charan.
 Now he has striven with a being that might be God, or at least one of God’s messengers.